New York DMV Driving Violation Point System

 Except for Ontario and Quebec, points are not added to your NYS driver record if you commit an out-of-state traffic violation.
 Points can appear on your NYS driver record if you commit a traffic violation in Ontario or Quebec.

-A note on automobile insurance
+A note on automobile insurance “points”

 Insurance companies have their own internal systems of calculating points to determine which drivers are a greater risk to insure.
 In fact, some insurance companies consider some no point violations (seat belt, for example) evidence that a driver is a greater risk and will potentially raise insurance rates for these no point violations.
 From an insurance perspective, consider the severity of the violation to be the important factor, not whether NY State chooses to assess 1, 10 or 100 points for a particular violation.
 Insurance companies don’t suddenly consider a cellphone ticket more serious just because NY State made it a two point violation instead of no points in February 2011.
 To the insurance company, the violation constitutes the same risk it always did.

-New York Driver Responsibility Program
+WHAT IS THE New York Driver Responsibility Program?

 In 2004, New York State started the Driver Responsibility Program.
-The purpose of the program is to place an additional financial burden on drivers who accumulate a certain number of points from tickets issued in New York.
+The purpose of the program is to place an additional financial burden on drivers who accumulate a certain number of points on license from tickets issued in New York.
 The fees imposed as a result of this program are significant and should be part of your decision making process when determining whether to fight a New York traffic ticket and whether to hire an attorney.

 You will be liable for this assessment whether you have a New York license or a license from another state.
 Anyone who drives in New York is subject to this penalty.